 Big Heart Tea Co.'s matcha is harvested by farmer Yoshiaki Hattori, from just one tea garden in Shizuoka, Japan.
 Hattori also refuses to use chemicals on his tea shrubs, and powders their matcha with the traditional stone mill, preserving more of matcha's natural goodness.

-Hattori teamed up with entrepreneur Kunikazu Mochitani to produce solar energy, harvested from leaf-shading.
+Hattori teamed up with entrepreneur Kunikazu Mochitani to produce solar energy, harvested from leaf-shading in Kikugawa City.
 Solar power offsets the factory's needs from the power grid, helping to make Hattori matcha scalable for a specialty direct trade.

 The result is a pure, rich, minerally matcha powder with a sweet finish.
 There's not much else like it on the market, and we're proud to serve it up to you!